-The George Washington University Police Department (GWPD) protects and serves the university by providing professional law enforcement services while actively promoting community involvement through progressive community policing strategies and a commitment to education.
+GWPD protects and serves the university by providing professional law enforcement services while actively promoting community involvement through progressive community policing strategies and a commitment to education.
 GWPD is a District of Columbia commissioned police force, and a member of the International Association of Campus Law Enforcement Agencies (IACLEA).
 GWPD is responsible for providing police and security services for the Foggy Bottom and Mount Vernon campuses.
-GWPD's uniformed personnel, all of whom are Special Police Officers commissioned by, or security officers licensed by, the DC government.
+GWPD's uniformed personnel, all of whom are Special Police Officers commissioned by the DC government.
+Additionally, GWPD police Supervisors are now Armed Special Police Officers commissioned by DC Government.
 GWPD provides patrol service by car, bicycle, and foot on a daily basis, 24 hours a day, and GW officers have the authority to make arrests on all GW-owned, leased, or otherwise controlled property on the Foggy Bottom and Mount Vernon campuses.
-Additionally, coverage is provided on the Foggy Bottom and Mount Vernon campuses by staffing fixed posts throughout the campus.
+Coverage is also provided on the Foggy Bottom and Mount Vernon campuses by staffing fixed posts throughout the campus.